Tidy Cats Lightweight brand cat litter causes breathing problems in cats.

 In November 2015, social media rumors claimed Tidy Cats Lightweight cat litter was making pets ill (in particular, causing “breathing problems”):

 Hearing cats experiencing severe respiratory issues and death from usage of Tidy Cats Lightweight Litter.

 I believe Tidy Cat lightweight litter either caused my cats death or contributed to it.
 She was 19 years old and had never been sick in her life.
 About 6 months ago or a little longer we started using this litter and about 4 months ago she started having breathing issues.
 After many trips to the vet and a lot of money spent we finally had to put her down about 3 weeks ago.
 The day we were taking her for her final trip to the vet we noticed that her feet were caked with this litter.
 Not only that but it was on her stomach.
 Also every place she had been laying for the past month was coated in cat litter as well.

-Multiple e-mails we received referenced Amazon reviews (dating back as far as February 2014) which described instances in which cats were purportedly sickened by Tidy Cats Lightweight:
+Multiple e-mails we received referenced Amazon.com reviews (dating back as far as February 2014) that described instances in which cats were purportedly sickened by Tidy Cats Lightweight cat litter:

 … it took her coming down with strange upper respiratory infection symptoms and then spraying blood all over the floor of her room for me to realize what was wrong.
 This litter made her sick!
 The dust made it seem like she had a cold.
 Then she ingested some of the litter while trying desperately to get it out from between her toes, and it tore up her tummy.
 I was horrified.
 Originally the vet thought her bloody symptoms might have been due to an infection, but her tests came back clean.
 Then it dawned on me that it was all the litter.
 I mentioned that to the vets and they agreed.